 The Netherlands remain a convenient jurisdiction for ship arrests.
 The procedure for obtaining leave for arrest starts with submitting an arrest petition to the court in whose jurisdiction the ship is located or is expected to arrive shortly.
 These proceedings are ex parte.
 The petition can be filed after office hours or on weekends.

 The arrest petition should contain inter alia the full style of the claimant and debtor, the grounds for the arrest, the nature and amount of claim, details of the ship, but also whether the claim is contested by the (alleged) debtor and if so, on what grounds.
-To be attached are supporting documentation (such as underlying contract, invoices, an overview of outstanding invoices, summoning letters).
+To be attached are supporting documentation (underlying contract, an overview of outstanding invoices, summoning letters).

-The bailiff enforces the arrest by serving the court order to the master and notifying the port authority.
-The port authority will not allow the ship to order for a pilot without which the ship can/may not leave the port.
+The bailiff enforces the arrest by serving the court order to the master.
+The port authorities will not allow the ship to order for a pilot without which the ship can/may not leave the port.
 The claim amount for which the arrest is permitted is raised with a certain percentage along a gliding scale between 10 and 30% over the capital claim amount to cover future interest and costs while proceedings are pending.

-A time limit is set within which the claim must be filed in main proceedings before the proper court or arbitrators, which will usually be abroad, failing which the arrest will expire and the ship considered released from arrest.
+A time limit is set within which the claim must be filed in main proceedings before the proper court or arbitrators, failing which the arrest expires.

-The arrest must be lifted immediately once the claim is settled or in case sufficient alternative security is provided.
+The arrest must be lifted immediately once the claim is settled or in case sufficient alternative security is offered.
 This is usually done in the form of a first class Dutch bank guarantee or letter of undertaking by P&I Clubs of good standing.
-An arrest can then be lifted without the intervention of the court by a simple telephone call to the bailiff.
+An arrest can be lifted without the intervention of the court by a simple telephone call to the bailiff.

 The ship owner may apply for an injunction ordering release.
 Such proceedings can take place on very short notice.
 A decision will follow shortly.
 The court decides whether the claim has sufficient merit to justify maintaining the arrest.
 In practice, it is an uphill battle to convince the court the claim is clearly without merit.
-Yet, this does not discharge the arresting party to make its claim plausible.